balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.join.md

 # sails.sockets.join()

-Subscribe a socket to a generic room.
+Subscribe a socket to a room.

 ### Usage